BlockSigner/cove/site/content/english/identify.md

 {{< picture "identification-step-1" 252 "A magnifying glass magnifies the image of a man in a passport" >}}
 {{% richtext %}}
 **Step 1**<br>
-We scan and check your identification document using Swisscom's ID app.
+We scan and check your ID card or passport using Swisscom's ID app.
 {{% /richtext %}}
 {{% /step %}}